-C3 Detention Guidance
+Detention Guidance

-- ✓ All C3 detentions run from 3:00pm until 3.45pm and students will not be allowed to leave early - ✓ During the detention students will complete a piece of work reflecting on their behaviour and failure to adhere to the school rules - ✓ Should students arrive a few minutes late they will at the very least make the time up at the end of the detention.
-However, if they are more than fifteen minutes late or are continually late he/she may be issued with another C3. - ✓ If students talk or display negative behaviour during the detention they will be issued with a warning. - ✓ Should they fail to modify their behaviour they will remain behind at the end of the session for a minimum of fifteen minutes. - ✓ Students who do not attend a detention will be placed in internal exclusion the following day and will also complete a detention that afternoon. - ✓ If a student is absent from school on the day of their detention he/she will attend the detention on their next day in school. - ✓ Use of foul language
+- Students will sit the C3 detention the day after it is issued. - All C3 detentions run from 3:10pm until 3.40pm and students will not be allowed to leave early - During the detention students will complete a piece of work reflecting on their behaviour and failure to adhere to the school rules - Should students arrive late they will make the time up at the end of the detention.
+However, if they are more than fifteen minutes late or are continually late he/she may fail their detention and it will be escalated to a C4 60 minute detention the next day. - If students talk or display negative behaviour during the detention they will be issued with a warning. - Should they fail to modify their behaviour they will either remain behind at the end of the session for a minimum of fifteen minutes or fail their detention and complete a C4 60 minute detention the next day. - Students who do not attend a C3 detention will complete a C4 60 minute detention the next day. - If a student is absent from school on the day of their detention he/she will attend the detention on their next day in school.